 Join a bird count in your area this holiday season to contribute to bird research in North America.

 Depending on which count you’d like to attend, local restrictions under the COVID-19 guidelines will affect participation, while others may be cancelled.
-Visit Audubon’s Map of Active Bird Count Circles to find contact information of an organizer near you to learn more about their local operations.
+Read Ontario Nature’s COVID-19 precautions for events.